 The Bridgewater Mill is a historic Flour Mill built in the 1860s to take advantage of the nearby stream that now runs through a nearby park.
 This incredible location provides a picturesque backdrop for wedding photos due to it’s old-world charm and unique water wheel which still turns.
 Unfortunately this wedding season the wheel is cordoned off for renovations, and also as the ceremony was held indoors, I couldn’t get it in any photo :(.
 That being said though, the area is still an amazing place to walk about and take photos.
 The ceremony location was lined with a fairly modern looking wood and glass interior which provided a ton of light while still having a homely atmosphere.

 Anna and Jeremy opted to have a sand-pouring ceremony, which after a bit of shyness overcoming the flower girl as she walked down the aisle, she joined in happily.
-It’;s always a lovely ceremony to have when joining two families together, particularly with kids involved.
+It’s always a lovely ceremony to have when joining two families together, particularly with kids involved.
+The coming together of the three different sands in the same vase represents the impossible nature of separating the family ever again.

 After the ceremony was over, and after I broke out my drone for a few overhead photos, we went for a bit of a walk around the nearby park.
 The park was quite busy as we had to unfortunately remove a family of frolicking kids playing in the water of the stream to take the photos I wanted, but they were kind enough about it 🙂